 The track hosts just the one meeting per year, on the first Saturday of June each year.

-Infamous for the Darwin Cup held after a massive eight day carnival on the dirt.
+Fannie Bay racecourse is infamous for the Darwin Cup held after a massive eight day carnival on the dirt.

 The Katherine race track is another track in the NT that races once a year, for their Katherine Cup meeting held in the middle of August each year.